issacto/exam_notes/AWS_ML/readme.md

 * **Random Cut Forest**: Unsupervised deep learning algorithm for anomaly detection and outlier removal (e.g., fraud detection).
 * **Neural Topic Model (NTM)**: Unsupervised algorithm to classify or summarize documents.
-* **LDA (Latent Dirichlet Allocation)**: A "bag-of-words" model (word order doesn't matter) for topic modeling.
+* **LDA (Latent Dirichlet Allocation)**: A "bag-of-words" model (word order doesn't matter) for topic modeling not summary!!.
 Observations are documents, features are vocabulary, a feature is a word, and categories are topics.
 * **K-Means**: A clustering algorithm.
     * **Elbow Method**: Apply by analyzing a plot of the total within-cluster sum of squares (WSS) against the number of clusters (`k`) to find the optimal `k`.
     * **Hyperparameters**: `feature_dim`, `k`.